-G916 activates the monitoring function for the traversing path and moves to a fixed stop (example: transferring a premachined workpiece to a second traveling spindle if you do not know the exact position of the workpiece).
+G916 switches on the "monitoring of the traverse path" and moves to a fixed stop (example: transferring a premachined workpiece to a second traveling spindle if you do not know the exact position of the workpiece).

 The control stops the slide and saves the stop position.
 G916 generates an interpreter stop.